 In the Death Care industry, the concept of brand equity also comes into play.
 Brand equity is a phrase used in the marketing industry to describe the value of having a well-known brand name.
-The truth of the matter is that consumers tend to believe that a product with a well-known name is better than a product with lesser known name and studies show that people will actually spend more money to buy the same thing from a more recognizable source.
+The truth of the matter is that consumers tend to believe that a product with a well-known name is better than a product with lesser known name.
+Studies show that people will actually spend more money to buy the same thing from a more recognizable source.

-In the Death Care industry, there are some national recognizable names: Forest Lawn, Dignity Memorial, Neptune Society, but, for the most part, funeral homes and cemeteries are local or regional establishments, which means that owners need to work hard to make their brand stand out and be noticed.
+There are some national recognizable names in the Death Care industry, such as Forest Lawn, Dignity Memorial and Neptune Society.
+For the most part, funeral homes and cemeteries are local or regional establishments.
+This means you need to work harder to make your brand stand out and be noticed.

 Sometimes, successful branding for your cemetery or funeral home may be creating a great tag line that helps explain your business.
 I’ve seen a lot of tag lines that appeal to family: “From our family to yours since 1929”; “Let us care for your loved ones like they are our own”; “Meeting the needs of today’s family”.
-A great tag line enlightens us, establishes credibility, it has emotion, it reassures us.
-The tag line can be used in many marketing channels to help with branding efforts.
+You want to create a great tag line that enlightens, establishes credibility, has emotion, and reassures.
+Your tag line can be used in many marketing channels to help with branding efforts.

-Those funeral homes and cemeteries that are part of a national chain have the opportunity to jump on the national bandwagon and incorporate broad corporate branding efforts them into their own businesses, maybe using the slogans, mission statements, colors and logos to associate themselves with the greater brand, positioning the national logo or tag line in with their own, whether it be on their website, in Google search, in TV ads, in a You Tube video.
-Many local funeral home owners who are part of the Dignity Memorial group carry forth the “Life Well Celebrated” tag line, positioning it in their own websites and marketing materials.
+Those funeral homes and cemeteries that are part of a national chain have the opportunity to jump on the national bandwagon and incorporate broad corporate branding efforts into their own businesses.
+They may be using the slogans, mission statements, colors and logos to associate themselves with the greater brand.
+They may position the national logo or tag line in with their own, whether it be on their website, in Google search, in TV ads, in a You Tube video.
+Many local funeral home owners are part of the Dignity Memorial group.
+They often carry forth the “Life Well Celebrated” tag line, positioning it in their own websites and marketing materials.